Caroline Says: Ohio River (2019)

 The Ohio River EP was released in 2019.
 Reviewing the EP for Pitchfork, Abby Jones described it as a meditation on mortality and the transitory quality of life, and suggested that, "if [No Fool Like an Old Fool] was a starting point, then Ohio River lies somewhere along the journey to Sallee’s next destination."

 In June 2020 Sallee released a cover of Spacemen 3's "So Hot (Wash Away All of My Tears)" as a fundraiser for the NAACP Legal Defense and Educational Fund.

+The Lucky One (2024)

+Sallee's third album, The Lucky One, was released in October 2024.
+The singles "Faded and Golden", "Roses" and "Dust" were released before the album release.
+In a 2024 interview, Sallee had the album had been influenced by the experience of the COVID-19 pandemic and that her motivation had been "celebrating people who aren’t typically celebrated and treasuring what is usually discarded."

+Kelly Scanlon of Far Out wrote that "The Lucky One ... lives up to all expectations, adorned with Sallee’s signature vulnerability but with the bonus of clarity", and identified the relationship between memory and emotion as the album's major theme.
+Praising the album in Clash, Narzra Ahmed described the album as an exploration of "life and death and everything in between," with a focus on "how our pasts can continue to affect us."